 Step 2.
 With a damp cloth, wipe collected leaves to remove any dirt.

 Step 6.
 Begin Dipping, YAY the fun part!!!
-Holding the stem of the leaf, dip in hot wax submerging completely and them simply pull out and let drips fall back in dipping pot.
+Holding the stem of the leaf, dip leaf in hot wax submerging completely (not the stem, you'll avoid that so you don't burn yourself:) and then simply pull out and let drips fall back in dipping pot.
 Once drips stop, set down on parchment paper to cool.
 Each leaf only needs to be dipped once.
 If you notice the wax is going on too thick, you will need to bring the wax temperature back up by putting dipping pot back on double boiler.

 Step 7.
 Once leaves have cooled, tie leaf stems on your choice of bakers twine, ribbon or string.

 Enjoy for many years to come.
-Dipping leaves in beeswax helps to retain the leafs color.
+Dipping leaves in beeswax helps to retain the color.
 There are endless crafts to make with dipped leaves.
-Try your luck at making a wreath with them or even dip extras to adorn gifts or use as bookmarks.
-The options are endless.
-As a family we enjoy doing this every year and hope you do too!